 Yes, I have another thread about the 2018-2019 season, but I want to use this thread more for random thoughts and ideas, specifically about football in general.
 For example, the first idea I want to write about involves evaluating pass protection.
+(Note: I started a 2019 thread, but I’m going to close that one.)
 With that, here’s the idea:

 The Range of Pass Protection–From Good to Bad